 Get exclusive member benefits & effect social change.
 Join Today

-When people refer to eczema, they usually mean atopic dermatitis, which is the common and chronic type of eczema.
+When people refer to eczema, they usually mean atopic dermatitis.
+This is the common and chronic type of eczema.
 Other types include:

 Eczema is characterized by itchy, dry, rough, flakey, inflamed, and irritated skin.
 It can flare up, subside, and then flare up again.
-It can occur anywhere but usually affects the arm, inner elbow, back of the knee, or head (particularly the cheeks and the scalp).
+It can occur anywhere but usually affects the arms, inner elbows, backs of the knees, or head (particularly the cheeks and the scalp).
 It is not contagious and becomes less severe with age.

 Red or brownish-gray patches are common symptoms.
 Small, raised bumps that ooze fluid when scratched are another symptom.
 Scratching causes them to become crusty, which can signal infection.
 Thickened, scaly skin is another symptom.